-During 2012, work on Phase I of the project included finalizing the planned land use, existing channel condition hydraulic model; computing the 10-, 25-, 50-, 100-, and 500-year flood profiles; and mapping the corresponding floodplain limits for the main stem of the Menomonee River in the approximately 8.5-mile-long reach extending from W. North Avenue downstream to the River's confluence with the Milwaukee River.
 Phase I work in 2013 included documentation of the hydrologic modeling of Beaver Creek in the Milwaukee River watershed and computation of the 10-, 25-, 50-, 100-, and 500-year flood profiles and preliminary mapping of the associated floodplains for the Little Menomonee River.
-During 2013, work on Phase II of the project included continuing development of the hydrologic model of the Root River watershed, and continuing, or beginning work on the hydraulic models of the East and West Branches Root River, Unnamed Tributary No. 1 to the East Branch Root River Ryan Creek, Tess Corners Creek, and Wildcat Creek.
+During 2013 and 2014, work on Phase II of the project included continuing development of the hydrologic model of the Root River watershed, and continuing, or beginning work on the hydraulic models of the Root River main stem, the East and West Branches of the Root River, the Dakota Street and 130th Street Tributaries to the West Branch of the Root River, Unnamed Tributary No. 1 to the East Branch of the Root River, Oakwood Road Tributary, Ryan Creek, Tess Corners Creek, and Wildcat Creek.
+During 2014, the Commission staff completed mapping the floodplains along the Little Menomonee River and Fish Creek.
+During 2015, work began on developing hydraulic models for the Root River tributaries of Whitnall Park Creek, Northwest and West Branches of Whitnall Park Creek, 104th Street Branch, Dale Creek, and Scout Lake Creek.
+During 2015 hydraulic modeling was also started for the Menomonee River tributaries of Grantosa Creek and Dretzka Park Creek.
+During 2015, Commission staff completed mapping the floodplains for Fish Creek, the Kinnickinnic River, Wilson Park Creek, Lyons Park Creek, and Villa Mann Creek.